 We have volunteer opportunities to suit a variety of interests, skills and availability.
 Here are a few current needs:

-building repair and maintenance; cabin renovation; programs and events (setup/cleanup, assist with running programs)
+Gardening (weed, plant, label, prune); landscaping (create and maintain paths, rake, spread gravel/woodchips, remove debris); building repair and maintenance; cabin renovation; programs and events (planning, setup/cleanup, assist with running programs), marketing and outreach.

 Please Contact Us to Join the Team!

 Volunteers are critical to our success - and we have some terrific ones we'd like to thank and shine a light on!

 Paul and his family's ties to Weis go back to the Camp Midvale days, and he remains committed to seeing the Center flourish.
 Paul keeps the property mowed, including the large recreation field.
 He has also assisted on several event planning committees, volunteered at events, and is always ready to lend a hand.